xpinguin/go-autumn-tryouts/README.md

 # Various assignments in Golang #
-Practical assignments (re-)composed in Golang by the completely unfamiliar person lacking any prior experience with the language.
+Practical assignments composed (... and re-composed) in Golang, by a person lacking any prior experience with the language.
+An attempt to  learn and investigate language "syntactical" patterns from the scratch, through the first-hand experience with the compiler.

 ## Assignments ##
 * [URLMatchCounter](urlmatchctr): Count the number of non-overlapping RegExp matches within the stream of documents,